 It is easy, if not completely natural for your family members to think that because you are in the room upstairs that they can come and talk to you whenever they want.
-The fact is that when you are at work, in the office or at home you need time to get in the zone.
+The fact is that when you are at work, in the office or at home, you need time to get in the zone.
 In the “zone” means you have entered that state of optimal creativity and productivity.
-You are churning out the work and you are having creative ideas.
+You are churning out the work, and you have creative ideas.
 You may even simply be in conference calls.

 I worked for many years leading a global team of people from Costa Rica and the USA to Australia and everywhere in between, so what do working hours really mean, when your team is scattered around the globe.
 Well, it means striking the balance of what best meets the needs of your team and your own needs to meet your goals.

 I, for example, scheduled my Australia meetings at 8 am Central European Time and my USA meetings from 2 pm through 6 pm.
 My European meetings occurred mid-morning to mid-afternoon.
 You have to be strategic about it.

 Also, one of the great things about working from home is no commute time.
 That means you can save from one to two hours per day of your life.
 The problem is you inevitably spend that saved time by working more.
 I worked too many hours in the day; in fact, I could not even report my hours in the system because Germany has legal requirements on maximum hours of work, and if I reported them, I would have been breaking the law.
 So, I worked around it by taking unofficial time off when I needed to.

 What is my point?
 You should try to create a normal working regime where you start and finish at a specific time and don’t do emails on your phone in bed while ignoring your partner, you loser.

 I remember starting out in the corporate world and seeing my manager or work co-workers still at the office late in the evening.
 I saw those very same people ending up in divorce or complaining that their children that did not even know them anymore.
 Why, because they gave too much.